YoloHanSolo/MM-Mag-2021-22-ACG-Transfer-Function-Design-Gallery/README.md

 ## Implementation

-A design gallery is implemented as an extension in [VPT: The Volumetric Path Tracing Framework](https://github.com/terier/vpt).
+A design gallery is implemented as an extension to [VPT: The Volumetric Path Tracing Framework](https://github.com/terier/vpt).
 A backend is written in python using flask.

 ## Building and running